fbpx

 “Flexibility is one of the biggest keys to making Radiate such a useful tool for both corporate and local marketers,” Bernice Fung, Head of Growth at Sageflo said.
 “It is what provides the corporate team with the control they need while still giving individual stores that opportunity to tailor audiences to their particular market needs.”

-The Benefit: Better alignment between brand and local creators, raising engagement and delivering ROI
+Better alignment between brand and local creators, raising engagement and delivering ROI

-The quick eight-week migration saved the Culver’s significant time and resources, in addition to allowing them to begin the training and onboarding process at the local level far sooner than they had anticipated as they were looking to set up this program.
+The quick eight-week migration saved Culver’s significant time and resources, in addition to allowing them to begin the training and onboarding process at the local level far sooner than they had anticipated as they were looking to set up this program.

-Once the rollout had completed, A/B testing at the local level allowed the Culver’s to quickly learn what types of campaigns worked for the various restaurants and which ones didn’t, gradually honing in on the best combination of content and messaging to increase relevance to the customers receiving the messages and, as a result, new customers, engagement, and ROI for the brand.
+Once the rollout had completed, A/B testing at the local level allowed Culver’s to quickly learn what types of campaigns worked for the various restaurants and which ones didn’t, gradually honing in on the best combination of content and messaging to increase relevance to the customers receiving the messages and, as a result, new customers, engagement, and ROI for the brand.

-“Seeing this strategy in action was actually better than we even expected it to be,” Aaron Smith said.
 “The results came quickly and really validated the partnership we had with MessageGears in the first place.
 Everyone got on board and made it a big success.”